MolClaw: An Autonomous Agent with Hierarchical Skills for Drug Molecule Evaluation, Screening, and Optimization: Results

 \section{Results}

-\textbf{MolClaw achieves state-of-the-art performance across all MolBench evaluation dimensions.} We evaluated MolClaw against eight frontier LLMs (GPT~5.2, Claude Sonnet~4.6, Gemini~3, DeepSeek~v3.2, Qwen~3.5, Kimi~2.5, GLM~5, Minimax~2.5), the domain-specific biomedical agent Biomni, and two vanilla agent frameworks (Claude Code and OpenClaw without MolClaw skills).
-Across all seven metrics spanning the MolBench-MS and MolBench-MO benchmarks, MolClaw on Claude Code (MolClaw-CC) ranked first or tied for first on every metric, achieving sole best performance on four (binding affinity accuracy, docking hit count, molecule editing accuracy, and optimization delta) and tied best on three (property filtering accuracy and F1 score, optimization success rate) (Tables~\ref{tab:molbench-ms}--\ref{tab:molbench-mo}; Fig.~\ref{fig:ms-mo-perf}).
-The multi-dimensional performance profile (Fig.~\ref{fig:ms-mo-perf}I) shows that MolClaw-CC consistently encloses the largest area across all five normalized dimensions, a pattern that holds on both the Claude Code and OpenClaw platforms.
-Per-method confidence intervals, effect sizes, and pairwise statistical tests are presented in Fig.~\ref{fig:ms-mo-stat}B--E, Fig.~\ref{fig:ms-mo-ablation}F--I, and Fig.~\ref{fig:ms-mo-ablation}J--M, respectively; complete numerical results are reported in the Supplementary Information.
+\textbf{MolClaw achieves state-of-the-art performance across all MolBench-MS and MolBench-MO benchmarks.} We evaluated MolClaw against nine leading LLMs (GPT~5.2, Claude Sonnet~4.6, Gemini~3, DeepSeek~v3.2, Kimi~2.5, GLM~5, Minimax~2.5, Qwen~3.5, Intern~S1), the biomedical agent Biomni, and two vanilla agent frameworks (Claude Code and OpenClaw without MolClaw skills).
+Across seven metrics spanning MolBench-MS and MolBench-MO, MolClaw on Claude Code (MolClaw-CC) ranked first or tied for first on every metric, achieving the highest performance on four metrics (binding affinity accuracy, docking hit count, molecule editing accuracy, and optimization delta) and tied best performance on two metrics (property filtering accuracy and optimization success rate) (Fig.~\ref{fig:molbench}A--E).

-More importantly, the results reveal a fundamental insight about when hierarchical skills matter: MolClaw's advantages are not uniform across tasks but are concentrated precisely on those that demand structured multi-step computational workflows, as detailed below. \\[6pt] \textbf{Molecular screening reveals a performance hierarchy governed by task complexity.} The three MolBench-MS sub-tasks (Fig.~\ref{fig:ms-mo-perf}A--B, E--H) expose a clear, three-tier performance hierarchy that directly reflects the value of hierarchical skill design.